 Additional tests for employee use.
 If you are an employee and you use a part of your home for business, you may qualify for a deduction for its business use.
 You must meet the tests discussed above plus:

-- Your business use must be for the convenience of your employer, and - You do not rent any part of your home to your employer and use the rented portion to perform services as an employee.
+- Your business use must be for the convenience of your employer, and - You must not rent any part of your home to your employer and use the rented portion to perform services as an employee for that employer.